Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ##### Broadcasting

-The integer arrays in an index need to either be the same shape or to be able to [broadcast](broadcasting) together to the same shape.
-The broadcasting behavior is useful if the index array would otherwise be repeated in a given dimension.
+> **The integer arrays in an index need to either be the same shape or to be able to [broadcast](broadcasting) together to the same shape.**

+If the arrays are not the same shape, they are first broadcasted together and those broadcasted arrays are used as the indices.
+This broadcasting behavior is useful if the index array would otherwise be repeated in a given dimension.

 It also means that if you mix an integer array index with a single [integer](integer-indices) index. it is the same as if you replaced the